 Netherlands-based LetoLab specialise in making objects produced by laser cutting and 3D printing.
 Using parametric design means they can use algorithms (within chosen or randomly generated parameters) as well as handcrafting, to create one of kind products.
 It’s hard to believe this organically shaped Floating Ball lampshade is made from corrugated cardboard.
 Available to order on Etsy*.

 Pulplites by Dear Human

 Montreal-based design studio Dear Human are dedicated to thoughtful production techniques.
 They often come up with designs by experimenting with industrial cast off materials.
 As a result, Jasna and Noel have created a number of products from recycled paper pulp, including furniture and wall tiles.
 Their Pulplites (pictured) continue to evolve and are now in their third generation.
 Tops are made of coloured porcelain and the shades from recycled paper pulp.
-Purchase from their online shop here.

 My biggest tip for lighting?
-Nothing creates a homely ambience than pools or ‘layers’ of light created by a mix of light sources (three for example).
+Nothing creates a more homely ambience than pools or ‘layers’ of light created by a mix of light sources (three for example).
 Use table lamps, floor lamps, up lights, down lights to highlight some of the more handsome areas of the room and create interest.

 Picture credits: 1st image – Cypisek lamp by Crea-re and all others attributed to the designers mentioned.

 This post contains affiliate links marked with a *